Mholscher/debtors/doc/source/Clients.rst

     :selected clients: Select client information by name
     :find client by account: return client information for a given account number

-All these interfaces are purely for GETting information from the client ssytem.
+All these interfaces are purely for GETting information from the client system.
 It will not be possible to do changes through  the interfaces.